 Over time, this causes the thermal paste to ooze from between the two, reducing the efficiency of the heat conductivity process.

-Reapplying thermal paste helps counter any pump-out effects.
+Reapplying it helps counter any pump-out effects.

 It is crucial to ensure that it doesn’t come into contact with excess heat.
 If it does, it will dry up and become unusable.